manueltonneau/covid-berts/README.md

 ### Data preprocessing

+**TO DO**: The preprocessing script in the `preprocessing` folder.
+To download the data and preprocess it, use the `preprocessing.sh` script by running in the Terminal:
+- `chmod +x clash_covid/preprocessing/preprocessing.sh`
+- `./clash_covid/preprocessing/preprocessing.sh`

 ## References

 Emily Alsentzer, John Murphy, William Boag, Wei-Hung Weng, Di Jin, Tristan Naumann, and Matthew McDermott.
 2019.
 Publicly available clinical BERT embeddings.
 In Proceedings of the 2nd Clinical Natural Language Processing Workshop, pages 72-78, Minneapolis, Minnesota, USA.
 Association for Computational Linguistics.